 Welcome to Charlies cottage in Yarramalong Valley.
 This is one of the most picturesque country areas of NSW.
-Charlies Cottage is an Historic Heritage Cottage (circa 1901) with all modern facilities.
+Charlies Cottage is an Historic Heritage Cottage circa 1901.

-This character filled, pet-friendly, 2 bedroom cottage with all the charm of yesteryear, but with modern facilities, is an unforgettable hideaway you will definitely want to revisit.
+This character filled, pet-friendly, 2 bedroom cottage with all the charm of yesteryear.
+An unforgettable hideaway you will definitely want to revisit.
 Whether you are a family wanting a relaxing getaway with plenty for the kids to do; or a couple who want a romantic getaway set against a backdrop of the gorgeous Yarramalong Valley, we are certain you will have a great time at Charlies Cottage.

-The main bedroom has a queen bed with wool blanket & doona.
-A very big bed that is very snugly to sink into!
-The second bedroom has a double bunk bed (2 in the bottom bunk and a single on top) and another single bed, complete with wool blankets & doona.
-The divan in the lounge room converts to a double bed also.
-All linen is provided (incl. towels).
+The main bedroom has a queen bed with wool blanket & doona, very snug to sink into The second bedroom has a double bunk bed 2 in the bottom bunk and a single on top and another single bed, complete with wool blankets & doona.
+All linen is provided incl. towels.

 While You Are Our Guest

-The Yarramalong Valley is only 50 minute from Wahroonga, 1 hour from the Hunter Valley, and only 30 minutes from the Central Coast.
+The Yarramalong Valley is only 50 minutes from Wahroonga, 1 hour from the Hunter Valley and only 30 minutes from the Central Coast.